ivadomed/ivadomed/docs/source/configuration_file.rst

         "title": "fname_split",
         "$$description": [
-            "File name of the log (`joblib <https://joblib.readthedocs.io/en/latest/>`__)\n", "that contains the list of training/validation/testing subjects.
+            "File name of the log (`joblib <https://joblib.readthedocs.io/en/latest/>`__)\n", "that contains the list of training/validation/testing filenames.
 This file can later\n", "be used to re-train a model using the same data splitting scheme.
-If ``null``,\n", "a new splitting scheme is performed."
+If ``null``,\n", "a new splitting scheme is performed.
+If specified, the .joblib file data splitting scheme\n", "bypasses all the other split dataset parameters."
         ],
         "type": "string"
     }

 .. code-block:: JSON